jtr13/cc21fall1/index.Rmd

 # Welcome!

-Let's add some content to the welcome page.

-Submit a pull request to do so.

 <img alt="artwork by Allison Horst" src="monwed.jpeg" width="700"></img>

+Have ideas on what we can add to this welcome page?
+Open an issue or pull request.